-3.2 Target phenomenon and corpus analysis
+3.2 | Target Phenomenon and Corpus Analysis

-This study examines the effects of DDL focusing on 'adjectives of the third type', specifically targeting ancien (old, ancient, or former) and prochain (next, upcoming, or rarely, near).
+This study examines the effects of DDL focusing on 'adjectives of the third type,' specifically targeting ancien (old, ancient, or former) and prochain (next, upcoming, or rarely, near).
 These adjectives were selected based on three criteria: polysemy, frequency, and usefulness.
 Their polysemy allowed for evaluating DDL's ability to handle complex lexico-grammatical items.
-Both adjectives are highly frequent, as confirmed by adjective wordlists from the Corpus d'Étude pour le Français Contemporain (CEFC), or the Corpus for the Study of Contemporary French (Table 1), and corroborated by the Routledge Frequency Dictionary of French (Lonsdale & Le Bras, 2009), ranking prochain 380th and ancien 392nd across all grammatical categories, confirming their usefulness for learners.
+Both adjectives are highly frequent, as confirmed by adjective wordlists from the Corpus d'Étude pour le Français Contemporain (CEFC) (ATILF et al. 2024), or the Corpus for the Study of Contemporary French (Table 1), and corroborated by the Routledge Frequency Dictionary of French (Lonsdale and Le Bras 2009), ranking prochain 380th and ancien 392nd across all grammatical categories, confirming their usefulness for learners.
 While no learner corpus analysis was conducted, the selection of target items was based on the assumption that activities focusing on highly frequent yet complex adjectives would be relevant and beneficial for learners.